Xilinx/ROCm-air-platforms/platform/vck5000/README.md

  - VCK5000 board files\*: `vck5000_board_files_prod_si_20211201.zip`

 \* The board files can be downloaded from the [VCK5000 Early Access Site](https://www.xilinx.com/member/vck5000.html).
 Note that the xsa build script (vivado/xilinx_vck5000_air_xsa.tcl) assumes the board files are stored in mlir-air/platforms/other-board-files/vck5000.
 Users can override this path by creating and setting an environment variable with the name `MLIR_AIR_OTHER_BOARD_FILE_DIR`.

-#### Note on programming the VCK5000 card:

-The pdi is loaded to the card over JTAG, the USB-JTAG cable must be connected to the micro-USB input on the VCK5000 card and a programming machine (this can be the x86 host).
-The Xilinx Cable drivers must be [installed](https://docs.xilinx.com/r/en-US/ug973-vivado-release-notes-install-license/Installing-Cable-Drivers) on the programming machine.

 ### Build steps
 To build the .pdi of this design that can be loaded to the card, simply call: